dabeaz-course/practical-python/Notes/03_Program_organization/01_Script.md

     help(math)
 ```

-There are no *special* statements in Python.
+There are no *special* statements in Python (which makes it easy to remember).

 ### Function Definition